This post is part of the #ChemSummer carnival hosted by C&E News and Rachel Pepling (just about!).

 - That whole “ambient temperature” thing.
 There are “ambient temperature” reactions that work in the winter that don’t work in the summer and vice versa.
 Particularly when the swing in temperature from one to the other is -2 to 35 °C. Although, summer’s the best time to try the methods that you find in papers from countries that are hot all year around.

 - Your lab mates.
-I’ve been blessed in that sense that most of them have been great.
+I’ve been blessed in the sense that most of them have been great.
 Unfortunately, I’ve also been blessed with some that smelled.
 During the summer there’s always at least one who seems to come down with unenviable “smelly lab mate syndrome”.

 Of course, it’s not all bad.
 Summer means you don’t have to go home in the dark.
 You can sometimes find the time in your less busy summer schedule to exit the laboratory and see the fabled “outside” you hear other subjects PhD students speak about with such fervent joy.
 You can have ice cream in public without being called weird.
 You suddenly have a strange compulsion to go to the NMR room as frequently as possible because its the coolest room in the building and this does wonders for your sample data backlog.
 Plus there’s no undergraduates around to look after and get in your way on campus.